tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 “No…please.”
 Dr. Potter said.
 It was fuzzy, but it was her.
 “Please don’t leave.”

 We all froze and looked at each other in stunned silence.
-She was alive!

-“Dr. Potter, can you hear me?”
+“Potter, can you hear me?”
 Chilton said.

 “Yes.”
-A weak reply, but stronger, clearer.
+A weak reply, but the signal was stronger, clearer.
 Utah put a hand over her heart and held back a sob.

 “Can you make it to the door?
 Has the Deinosuchus left you alone?”

 A beat of silence. “…no. It got me.
 Please don’t leave.”
 Her voice jerked and she let out a low moan.
 “I don’t want to die alone.”

 “Oh my god.”
 Ben raised his hands to the sides of his helmet.
-“I think…I think she’s inside it right now.”
+“I think…I think she’s *inside it* right now.”

 A broken sob fluttered through the speakers.
 I felt suddenly nauseous and hugged my stomach.
-I listened in horror as the same cracking I heard on the other side of the wall played over the comm.
+I we listened in horror as the same cracking I heard on the other side of the wall played over the comm.
 Her helmet was cracking under the pressure.

 “Please, please don’t leave me.”
 Her voice turned to weak sobs and more cracking.
 Her breath hitched for a moment, and the cracking morphed into a splintering.
 “Please…please stay.”
 It became more intense for a moment, followed by the tight wheezing as some terrifying pressure contracted over her body.
 Then, with a sick grunt, her last word: